THE MIRLO GATE LODGE TOWER

 KING NEPTUNE STATUE IN MALAGA COVE PLAZA

 Palos Verdes Golf Club opened on November 15, 1924.
-The golf course was designed and built by the team of William P. “Billy” Bell and George C. Thomas.
+The golf course was designed and built by the team of William P. “Billy” Bell and George C. Thomas and landscaping designed by the Olmsted brothers.
 It is a classic example of courses built during the era that has become known as the “Golden Age of Golf Course Architecture”.

 LA VENTA INN

 The Inn, originally built as a clubhouse to entertain realtors and prospective landowners, opened in the summer of 1923 and was the first permanent building constructed by the Palos Verdes Project.
 The name was soon changed to La Venta (meaning “The Sale” in Spanish) and the inn served as a sales office and architectural prototype for the peninsula.

 During the 1930s it became a weekend retreat for notable celebrities such as Charles Lindbergh, Erroll Flynn, Betty Grable, Bob Hope, Tyrone Power, Cary Grant, and Gloria Swanson.
 Briefly, in 1942 the Inn became the central observation post of the coastal artillery.
 In 1978, La Venta Inn became the first structure designated as a historical landmark by the Rancho de los Palos Verdes Historical Society.